The Real Reason I Don’t Have Dozens of Stand-Up Comedy Videos on YouTube

 I will tell you this — it’s NOT because I don’t have the videos, because I do.
-And it’s NOT because I don’t think I’m funny — I would put my stand-up comedy material up against ANY stand-up comedian performing today and I have the PAR Scores that reflect that.
+And it’s NOT because I don’t think I’m funny — I would put my stand-up comedy material up against ANY stand-up comedian performing today, and I have the PAR Scores to reflect that.

 So, what’s the story?
 Here’s the deal…